helix-foundation/currency/contracts/governance/README.md

 Register a new proposal for community review.
 Registration is necessary but does not guarantee a vote for its implementation.
 The proposal is stored in `allProposals` which is an array of all submissions.
-A `ProposalAdded` event is emitted.
+A `Register` event is emitted.

 Registering a proposal requires a deposit of 1000 ECO (`COST_REGISTER`), which is transferred from the caller's balance to this contract.
 Approval of the transfer